awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-ad-setting-up.md

 + The firewall on the Active Directory domain controllers should allow the connections from the Amazon VPC from which you will create the Launch Wizard deployment\.
 At a minimum, your configuration should include the ports mentioned in [How to configure a firewall for Active Directory domains and trusts](https://support.microsoft.com/en-us/help/179442/how-to-configure-a-firewall-for-domains-and-trusts)\.

 You can optionally perform the following step\.
 + Establish DNS resolution across your environments\.
-For options on how to set this up, see [ How to Set Up DNS Resolution Between On\-Premises Networks and AWS Using AWS Directory Service and Amazon Route 53](https://aws.amazon.com/blogs/security/how-to-set-up-dns-resolution-between-on-premises-networks-and-aws-using-aws-directory-service-and-amazon-route-53/) or [How to Set Up DNS Resolution Between On\-Premises Networks and AWS Using AWS Directory Service and Microsoft Active Directory](https://aws.amazon.com/blogs/security/how-to-set-up-dns-resolution-between-on-premises-networks-and-aws-using-aws-directory-service-and-microsoft-active-directory/)\.
+For options on how to set this up, see [ How to Set Up DNS Resolution Between On\-Premises Networks and AWS using AWS Directory Service and Amazon Route 53](https://aws.amazon.com/blogs/security/how-to-set-up-dns-resolution-between-on-premises-networks-and-aws-using-aws-directory-service-and-amazon-route-53/) or [How to Set Up DNS Resolution Between On\-Premises Networks and AWS Using AWS Directory Service and Microsoft Active Directory](https://aws.amazon.com/blogs/security/how-to-set-up-dns-resolution-between-on-premises-networks-and-aws-using-aws-directory-service-and-microsoft-active-directory/)\.

 ### Trust relationships<a name="launch-wizard-ad-setup-trusts"></a>

-If you are creating a forest trust relationship, you must complete the [prerequisites for AWS Managed Active Directory](#launch-wizard-ad-setup-managed) before you set up the trust\.
+If you are creating a forest trust relationship, you must complete the [prerequisites forAWS Managed Active Directory](#launch-wizard-ad-setup-managed) before you set up the trust\.
 For more information about creating forest trust relationships, see [Configure forest trust relationships](launch-wizard-ad-create-trusts.md)\.

 ## AWS Identity and Access Management \(IAM\)<a name="launch-wizard-ad-iam"></a>